Non-archimedean tame topology and stably dominated types: Pseudo-Galois coverings

-\ssec{Pseudo-Galois morphisms} We finally recall a a notion of Galois cover at the level of points; it is essentially the notion of a Galois cover in the category of varieties in which radicial morphisms (EGA I, (3.5.4)) are viewed as invertible.
+We finally recall a notion of Galois covering at the level of points; it is essentially the notion of a Galois covering in the category of varieties in which radicial morphisms (EGA I, (3.5.4)) are viewed as invertible. \tcb{Recall a morphism of schemes $V \to W$ is {\em radicial} if for every field $K$, the morphism $V (K) \to W (K)$ is injective.}